Ten Legal English Expressions You Should Know

 In order to maintain your focus, it is necessary to keep in mind why you have set up a business and why you have been trying to carve out a niche in this difficult industry.
 Have a goal in mind or keep an eye on the prize.
 My advice to anybody who wants to set up a business is to keep your eye on the prize.

 Legal English UK delivers world-class language and law courses to ambitious international lawyers around the world.
-For further information, fill out the form below.
+For further information, contact us.